Defensive line seems like one of the more straightforward positions on a football team.

 While all defensive linemen have fairly simple roles and responsibilities, they have several different alignments and many different moves that they’ll use to try to get that job done.

-The moves listed above can be taught to any defensive lineman -- no matter what position he plays or what defensive scheme the team uses.
+The moves listed above can be taught to any position on the defensive line -- no matter the role they fill or what defensive scheme is in use.

 By learning these defensive line techniques, you'll be better prepared to attack the difficult challenge of taking on big-bodied offensive linemen and creating separation to get in the backfield.